-1. Class attendance and participation.
+- 1. Class attendance and participation.
 Attendance is required.
 If you are unable to attend class on a given day, there will be a small assignment covering the day's material or activity.
 As a courtesy, please email me in advance.
 This is not meant as a choice, but as a recognition that as graduate students sometimes your research may take precedence.
 Students who miss more than three classes may be asked to retake the class in a subsequent semester.
-Per University policy, students will not be penalized for absense due to unavoidable or legitimate circumstances.

-Students are also expected to fully participate in class discussions, including daily in-class mini-writing assignments that summarize some aspect of that day's class.

-- 2. Homework.
-Especially early in the course, there will be small writing assignments given as homework.
-These will include writing and revising sections of a statistical proposal for a case we will discuss in class.
-This will also include writing a protocol for a study design, tentatively planned for the end of the semester. - 3.
+Per University policy, students will not be penalized for absence due to unavoidable or legitimate circumstances. - Students are also expected to fully participate in class discussions, including daily in-class mini-writing assignments that summarize some aspect of that day's class.
+Phone or laptop use is not permitted except in specific circumstances. - 2.
+Homework.
+There will be several small writing assignments given as homework.
+These will include writing and revising sections of a statistical proposal and analysis, about a case we will discuss in class. - 3.
 Collaboration with a "client" on a case study.
 You will each be a given a case study to play the role of the client for, and in pairs, will consult with each other.
 As the consultant, you will be expected to - Consult with the client.
-Videorecord the meeting and reflect on your performance. - Write a statistical proposal and analysis plan. - Write a statistical report with the results from your analysis. - Give (and video record) a short presentation to the client with your result, and reflect on your performance.
+Videorecord the meeting and reflect on your performance. - Write a collaboration proposal and analysis plan. - Perform an analysis and write a statistical report with the results from your analysis. - Give (and video record) a short presentation to the client with your result, and reflect on your performance.